tvartom/ansible-menu/README.md

 Install role
 ------------

-Create `requirements.yml` in your ansible playbook-folder.
+Create `requirements.yml` in your ansible playbook-folder:

     ---
     # Documentation: